-- Short term flexibility.
+- Short-term flexibility.
 Did you run a paid advertising campaign on a promising product that turned out to be more of a flop than a favorite?
-Want to experiment on paid ads to gauge demand on multiple products?
+Want to experiment with paid ads to gauge demand on multiple products?
 Since you don’t have crates of inventory over your head, these normally-risky ventures become low-risk product research exercises.

 - Low barrier to entry, large field to play in.
 With dropshipping, startup costs stay low (again, because you hold no inventory) and sellers enjoy the freedom to branch into multiple different Amazon product categories simultaneously.

 At the end of the day, dropshipping allows Amazon sellers to pour their energy into profitable product selection, order management, and customer service.